LiamMcLeod/bayes-history/readme.md

 Bayes Test
 ===================
 Don't get excited nothing to see here, really.

-Feel free to remove at any point.
+Feel free to remove at any point or move it to a less important branch.

 Bayes Test application in NodeJS for representation of academic confidence